Next Start

 • Decreased gas mileage: A failing oxygen sensor could cause an increased amount of fuel injected into the engine, resulting in significantly lowered fuel economy.

 • Engine misfiring: Rough idling and engine misfiring are common signs that an O2 sensor is failing.
-Combined with a check engine light, this can be an indicator that you need to have the part checked.
+Combined with the check engine light, this can indicate that you need to have the part checked.

-• Drop in engine power: An air/fuel mixture that isn’t regulated properly can cause performance issues with the engine, including difficulty accelerating or reaching full power.
-This can be caused by a worn O2 sensor.
+• Drop in engine power: An air/fuel mixture that isn’t regulated properly can cause performance issues, including difficulty accelerating or reaching full power.
+This can be the result of a worn O2 sensor.

 • Rotten egg smell: Excess fuel in the engine can produce the smell of rotten eggs that comes from sulfur.
 Excess fuel could be due to a failing O2 sensor.